-- This paper provides a comprehensive methodological analysis of a general class of random differential equations modeling both conflict detection and potential misperception.
-We use a state-of-the-art simulation technique and explain necessary adjustments in the context of the suggested model. - In numerical case studies, we analyze the tradeoff between safety and efficiency.
+- Berkhahn et al. [4] primarily focuses on the Intelligent Driver Model with random misperception in the context of one-lane roads and heuristically discusses extensions to t-junctions.
+Rear-end collisions and collisions at tjunctions were analyzed separately.
+Now, we present a general and rigorous framework comprising both cases. - This paper provides a comprehensive methodological analysis of a general class of random differential equations modeling both conflict detection and potential misperception.
+We use a state-of-the-art simulation technique and explain necessary adjustments in the context of the suggested model. - In numerical case studies, we analyze the tradeoff between safety and efficiency. - Besides scenarios with homogeneous traffic participants, we also analyze the heterogeneous case in which human drivers and autonomous vehicles coexist.

-The paper is organized as follows: Section II reviews related literature, Section III introduces our traffic model for intersections, Section IV explains the method which we apply for the simulation of case studies.
-These case studies are presented and discussed in Section V. Section VI concludes.
+The paper is organized as follows: Section II reviews related literature, Section III introduces our model of intersections, Section IV explains the simulation methodology which we apply in various case studies.
+Simulation results are presented and discussed in Section V. Section VI concludes.